jennarim/Reddit-Clone/README.md

 * (5 points) Integrate user authentication
     * Passport - authentication middleware for Node.js for Express-based web apps
-      * will be used to support username + password functionality for the site
+      * used to support username + password functionality for the site
         - specifically using [this module](http://www.passportjs.org/docs/username-password/)
   <!--   * I'm going to be using passport for user authentication
     * And account has been made for testing; I'll email you the password -->